Red Hat Cost Management

 By the Year

-In 2026 there have been 2 vulnerabilities in Red Hat Cost Management with an average score of 6.0 out of ten.
-Cost Management did not have any published security vulnerabilities last year.
+In 2026 there have been 3 vulnerabilities in Red Hat Cost Management with an average score of 7.3 out of ten.
+Last year, in 2025 Cost Management had 1 security vulnerability published.
 That is, 2 more vulnerabilities have already been reported in 2026 as compared to last year.
+However, the average CVE base score of the vulnerabilities in 2026 is greater by 2.87.

 It may take a day or so for new Cost Management vulnerabilities to show up in the stats or in the list of recent security vulnerabilities.
 Additionally vulnerabilities may be tagged under a different product or component name.